What is XaaS? ( Examples, Benefits, Limitations, and Trends)

 Saved time and money

-It has capabilities to quickly deploy applications and services without having to wait for installation or configuration can save time and money.
+It has capabilities to quickly deploy applications and services without having to wait for installation or configuration, which can save time and money.

 Limitations